 Stranger Than Fiction 2.0: A Roundtable on True-Crime Legal Issues

-Melissa Georges, Julie Murray, Andrew Ungberg and Ben Moskowitz present "Stranger Than Fiction 2.0: A Roundtable on True-Crime Legal Issues" during a recorded presentation for the National Academy of Continuing Legal Education (NACLE).
+Melissa Georges, Julie Murray and Ben Moskowitz present "Stranger Than Fiction 2.0: A Roundtable on True-Crime Legal Issues" during a recorded presentation for the National Academy of Continuing Legal Education (NACLE).

 July 31 2019

-Victoria Cook, Julie Murray and Andrew Ungberg at DOC NYC
+Victoria Cook and Julie Murray at DOC NYC

-Victoria Cook, Julie Murray and Andrew Ungberg present "Withstanding the Assault on Free Speech," a legal panel discussing how documentary filmmakers can cover protests, police actions and other highly-charged situations, during the DOC NYC PRO: DOC LAW SCHOOL program.
+Victoria Cook and Julie Murray present "Withstanding the Assault on Free Speech," a legal panel discussing how documentary filmmakers can cover protests, police actions and other highly-charged situations, during the DOC NYC PRO: DOC LAW SCHOOL program.
 More information here.

 November 15 2018